vogxn/docs/Marvin.md

 To upgrade an existing marvin installation and sync it with the latest APIs on the managemnet server, follow the steps [here](CheckInTests#Sync)

 ## First Things First
 You will need a CloudStack management server that is already deployed, configured and ready to accept API calls.
 You can pick any management server in your lab that has a few VMs running on it or you can use [DevCloud](DevCloud) or the simulator environment deployed for a [checkin test](CheckInTest).
-Create a sample json config file telling marvin where your management server and database server are.
+Create a sample json config file `demo.cfg` telling marvin where your management server and database server are.

-The basic json config looks as shown below:
+The `demo.cfg` json config looks as shown below:

 ```json
 {